-When packing for your campus apartment or room, it is important not to bring too much due to the limited space in the residence halls (see Personal Items to Bring).
+When packing for a campus apartment or room, it is important not to bring too much due to the limited space in the residence halls (see Personal Items to Bring).
 Some items are already included in the room or suite.
 Check out the lists below (Bedrooms, Kitchens, Living Areas and Dining Areas) to avoid bringing unnecessary items.
-Sharing larger items you want in the room or suite with roommates is helpful (see Items to Consider Sharing below).
-Contacting your roommate before move in will allow you and your roommate to decide who will bring which items.
+Students should consider sharing larger items they want in the room or with roommates (see items to Consider Sharing below).
+Students should contact their roommates before move in, so that all the roommates can decide who will bring which items.

 Each resident receives a bed, a dresser, and a desk and desk chair.
 Some rooms will provide a wardrobe based on room layout.
 All furnishings must stay in the room all year.
 Residents may not remove or store any item for any reason.
 Individual telephone extensions are available in the bedrooms at an additional fee.

 Each kitchen in University Commons is equipped with a refrigerator, dishwasher, sink, microwave and stove.
 University Lofts has the same appliances except the microwave.

 Each living area in University Commons or University Lofts is furnished with a couch, chairs and coffee table.
 There is a telephone jack in the living room that is shared by the apartment.

 Each dining area in University Commons or University Lofts is furnished with a table and chairs.

 - Alarm clock

 - Desk lamp or floor lamp (No halogen bulbs!)